daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 9:30 Sessions start

-Open Canvas - create a coherent strategy, including channels for contribution **Daniela Saderi**
+9:30-9:45 Intro Open Canvas - create a coherent strategy, including channels for contribution - **Daniela Saderi** 9:45-10:15 Independent or small group work

+Break 10:15-10:30

-   Roadmapping - plan your project schedule and priorities **Danielle Robinson**
+10:30-10:45 Intro to Roadmapping - plan your project schedule and priorities - **Danielle Robinson** 10:45- 11:30 Independent
+**Panel Discussion ideas:**
+Building and sustaining community when we are all busy (Khady Sall form SeeSD, Samantha from ASAP Bio, Steph Wright, a Women in Science PDX person)

-   README - describe and dejargonize your project **Steph Wright**
+README - describe and dejargonize your project - **Steph Wright**

-   Contributor Guidelines + Code of Conduct - set the tone and facilitate contribution **Robin Champieux?**
+Contributor Guidelines + Code of Conduct - set the tone and facilitate contribution - **Robin Champieux?**

    Other ideas!
-   Panel Discussion ideas:
-   Building and sustaining community when we are all busy (Samantha from ASAP Bio, Steph Wright, a Women in Science PDX person)